How to watch Euphoria season 2 online: release date and time

 How to watch Euphoria season 2 online in the UK

-Good news for our friends across the pond.
-Euphoria season 2 will be debuting on Sky Atlantic, on Monday (Jan.
-10).
+For our friends across the pond, Euphoria season 2 will be debuting on Sky Atlantic, on Monday (Jan.
+10) — so a day after it arrives in the U.S. and Canada.

 Euphoria season 2 episodes